hansenmason/react-capstone/README.md

 ## Installation

-1.Fork and Clone this repository into desired folder.
+1. Fork and Clone this repository into desired folder.
 1. Move into the new project and `git init`.
 1. Open in atom or equivalent.
 1. Empty [`README.md`](README.md) and fill with your own content.